davewadestein/CVent-Apprenti-Academy/functions/password_checker.md

                      - 2 for only one of each)
 * `Oo7,28=r+MU}`: 6 pts (1 + 1 for case + 2 for numbers + 2 for symbols)

-For this part, edit the `complexity_score` function in `rate_password.py`.
-As previously, you can find the tests for this in `test_rate_password.py`.
-This will likely be the most complicated part of the problem, do not hesitate to call for help.

 ## 4. Complete evaluation